hbeale/treehouse-shell-novice/_episodes/02-filedir.md

 just as it's possible to pile hundreds of printed papers on our desk, but it's a self-defeating strategy.

-Now that we know the `data-shell` directory is located in our Desktop directory, we can do two things.
+Now that we know the `data-shell` directory is located in our /public/home/hcbeale/example/ directory, we can do two things.

 First, we can look at its contents, using the same strategy as before, passing a directory name to `ls`:

 ~~~
-$ ls -F Desktop/data-shell
+$ ls -F /public/home/hcbeale/example/data-shell
 ~~~
 {: .language-bash}